mahilab/Syntacts/tutorials/draw.md

     <img src="https://raw.githubusercontent.com/wiki/mahilab/Syntacts/images/tut-draw/button.gif" height="250">
 </p>

 Great!
-Now let's get our hands dirty and write a function to draw our array background graphics.
+Now let's get our hands dirty and write a function to draw our array graphics.
 To help us later on, will create two `Rects` to store the pixel coordinates of our array -- one bounding the outer edge, and one bounding the tactors.
 Because we want to be fancy, we will use the Session method `getLevel` to color each tactor circle so that its Hot Pink at max level (i.e 1.0).

 ```cpp
 /// Pixel rect enclosing outer array